adamboerema/polymertutorial/README.md

 	<gifn-feed event="prplhq"></gifn-feed>

 Everything looks pretty normal except for the actual web component.
-The <gifn-feed></gifn-feed> element is obviously not your normal html and event="prplhq" is not an attribute you would expect either.
+The gifn-feed element is obviously not your normal html and event="prplhq" is not an attribute you would expect either.
 This will all make sense once we start fleshing out the component.
 Let's get started.

 First open up the gifn-feed.html file and add the required base Polymer element at the top of your file